 2011 Malcolm Baldrige Recipient

-Henry Ford Health System has been named a 2011 Malcolm Baldrige National Quality Award recipient, one of the most prestigious national awards for performance excellence.
+Henry Ford Health has been named a 2011 Malcolm Baldrige National Quality Award recipient, one of the most prestigious national awards for performance excellence.
 Henry Ford was one of only four 2011 recipients and the only organization in Michigan.
 The award was presented by Secretary of Commerce John Bryson on April 15 during a ceremony in Washington DC.

 Named after the 26th Secretary of Commerce, the Malcolm Baldrige National Quality Award was established in 1987 by Congress to promote quality awareness, to recognize quality and business achievements of U.S. organizations, and to publicize these organizations' successful performance strategies.